-PowerLine EMS Display on Monitor Panel - Typical
+Energy Management System Display on Monitor Panel - Typical View

-Please read your PowerLine Energy Management System Owner Guide for important information on running both air conditioner compressors at the same time.
-This guide will also explain how this system operates under several conditions, whether 20-amp, 30-amp or 50-amp connections.
+Please read the PowerLine[®] Energy

+Management System Owner Guide in your

+InfoCase for important information on running

+both air conditioner compressors at the same

+time.
+This guide will also explain how this

+system operates under several conditions,

+whether 20-amp, 30-amp, 50-amp connections,

+or generator service.
+In 50-amp service, the load

+meter is blank.
+In all other conditions, the load

+meter displays actual current load.

-WASHER/ DRYER -If Equipped
+WASHER/DRYER -If Equipped